-Have cold feet, but in the literal sense?
-It's wintertime and you may be dealing with chilly tootsies that require slippers on top of socks to stay warm.
-Or, perhaps you deal with cold feet year-round, and the nippy weather only deepens the chill.
+Always have cold feet, but in the literal sense?
+Understandable when it's wintertime, but perhaps you deal with icy toes year-round, and the nippy weather only deepens the chill.

 Video of the Day

 There are several things that may cause cold feet: Sometimes the case is benign (it's just your own body's physiology), while other times there may be underlying medical reasons that are important to get checked out.